dangbert/thesis_app/experiments/data/alpaca_cleaned_nl/README.md

 ````

 ### Docx Translations
 You can also serialize a portion of the alpaca-cleaned dataset to a word file which you can then translate with DeepL by uploading the document.
-I found that only about 50 samples could be translated at a time without an error, and sometimes there was still an error and so I just skipped over that sample batch and dumped/translated the next 50.
+I found that only about 50 samples could be translated at a time without an (unexplained) server error, and sometimes there was still an error and so I just skipped over that sample batch and dumped/translated the next 50.
 But in theory you're supposed to be able to translate up to 1 Million characters at a time if you have a DeepL pro plan...
 * [info/limits here](https://www.deepl.com/en/features/document-translation/word), [API limit](https://developers.deepl.com/docs/resources/usage-limits#maximum-upload-limits-per-document-format)
 * [page to upload docx for translation](https://www.deepl.com/translator/files).